dSalazar10/App-Musical_Instrument_Classification/README.md

 # Embedded Machine Learning

-One Paragraph of project description goes here
+The Music Box is the embedded version of a musical instrument classification model running on an embedded microprocessor in real-time.

-The Music Box is the embedded version of a musical instrument classification model running in real-time.
 The software is able to receive input with an integrated button, record audio clips using an integrated mic, and display the resulting classification in seconds with an integrated LCD screen.
 This is all housed neatly in a 3D printed case.

 ## Table of Contents